-The substitute of ordinary cement by the pozzolan of Beni-Saf (Algeria), available in considerable quantities, makes it possible to improve mechanical strengths of concrete at medium and later ages.
+The increase of the specific surface (3,500 cm2/g to 4,200 cm2/g) clearly improves the mechanical resistances for the concrete containing up to 30% of slag The substitute of ordinary cement by the pozzolan of Beni-Saf (Algeria), available in considerable quantities, makes it possible to improve mechanical strengths of concrete at medium and later ages.
 Former American studies on the use of pozzolan indicate that cements mixed with pozzolan have damp-proof qualities (San Francisco Golden Gate).
-Algerian pozzolan (Beni Saf) was previously studied (Mebrouki et al., 2004 ; Kaid et al., 2009).
+Algerian pozzolan (Beni Saf) was previously studied (Mebrouki et al., 2004; Kaid et al., 2009).

-Chaid (Chaid et al., 2004) studied the addition of ultrafine pozzolan in the aim to obtain high performances concretes.
-He obtained at 28 days compressive strength of concretes higher than 50MPa with the help of super plasticizer and correctly adjusted composition.
+Chaid et al. (2004) studied the addition of ultrafine pozzolan in the aim to obtain high performances concretes.
+He obtained at 28 days compressive strength of concretes higher than 50 MPa with the help of super plasticizer and correctly adjusted composition.

-Recently, the use of the marble powder as material of replacement was studied.
-Agarwal and Gulati (2006) showed that the presence of marble powder in the matrix improves the compressive strength at the young age.
-Topçu et al. (2009) point out the filler effect of marble powder: the workability of self compacting concretes was not affected but mechanical decrease for high marble powder content (200 kg/m3).
+Recently, the use of the marble powder as a material of replacement was studied.
+Agarwal and Gulati (2006) showed that the presence of marble powder in the matrix improved the compressive strength at the young age.
+Topçu, Bilir and Uygunoglu (2009) pointed out the filler effect of marble powder: the workability of self compacting concretes was not affected but mechanical decrease for high marble powder content (200 kg/m3).
 According to other authors (Kavas and Olgun, 2008), short and long-term strength of mortars can be improved by incorporation of slag and fly-ashes in the matrix.

-Combination of several cementing additions (2 or 3) with clinker and gypsum allows the development of new types of hydraulic binders (ternary or quaternary cements) having higher mechanical properties and better durability than Portland cement CEM I (clinker alone) (Laldji et al., 2004).
+Combination of several cementing additions (2 or 3) with clinker and gypsum allows the development of new types of hydraulic binders (ternary or quaternary cements) having higher mechanical properties and better durability than the Portland cement CEM I (clinker alone) (Laldji, Phithaksounthone and Tagnit-Hamou, 2004).